Queen Elizabeth Oval: History

+Tenders for the new grandstand at the Upper Reserve were published by the Bendigo City Council in November 1900 and the plans were drawn up by the Bendigo City Surveyor, Mr J W Richardson, with a seating capacity of 1500 people.
+The tender for the full erection of the grandstand was awarded to Mr G A Davey at a cost of £2546.
+The new grandstand was used for the first time on Wednesday, 19th June 1901 in an Australian Rules football match between Bendigo Football Club and South Bendigo Football Club.

 Cricket

-The Oval, originally known as Upper Reserve, hosted touring cricket teams as early as 1897.
+The Upper Reserve hosted touring cricket teams as early as 1897.
+It was renamed in April 1954 in honour of Queen Elizabeth's visit to Bendigo earlier that year.
 The ground hosted two World Series Cricket exhibition matches in 1977 and 1979.
 During the 1990s one List A and two first-class matches were held at the ground.
 It also hosted one Women's Test cricket in 1985 between Australia and England.
+In June 2025, it was announced that a statue of Barbara Rae, the highest scorer at Australia's first ever women's cricket match in 1874, would be erected at the Queen Elizabeth Oval.

 Australian rules football

 Bendigo Football League (BFL) teams Sandhurst and South Bendigo play home games at the stadium.
 The ground is also used for BFL finals series.

-The oval hosted the Bendigo Football Club throughout its time in the Victorian Football League (VFL), from 1998 until 2014.
+The Oval hosted the Bendigo Football Club throughout its time in the Victorian Football League (VFL), from 1998 until 2014.

 Other uses

-In 1988 the oval hosted an international soccer match between Australia and New Zealand.
+In 1988 the oval hosted an international association football match between Australia and New Zealand.
 The venue also played host to the Rugby sevens competition at the 2004 Commonwealth Youth Games.

 Facilities

 On 29 February 2008, at an NAB Challenge Cup game under lights, there was a blackout in the final quarter.

 In 2011 the ground was redeveloped at a cost of A$2.2m.
 The upgrade included a new terraced seating section, capable of holding 900 people, the installation of all-weather grass, lighting being upgraded to Australian Football League (AFL) standard, and a new electronic scoreboard and big screen being installed.
 Asbestos in the grandstand was also removed.